 A single-storey extension is a great way to add space, rather than upping sticks to a new house.
 Whether you want to add a kitchen-diner addition or a spacious new living room, a rear or side return extension are the most straightforward options.
 However, L-shaped or wraparound extensions may also be a possibility if you have the space and the budget.

 Before finalising the design, spend some time thinking about what you want the additional space to provide – it doesn’t make financial sense to add 30m² of extra space if another zone on the ground floor becomes redundant as a result of the project.

 Depending on the scale of the scheme and any other refurbishment works that may be involved, allow six to eight months for construction.
-According to Household Quotes, a single-storey extension costs anywhere between £1,350 and £1,950 per m2 to build.
+According to Household Quotes, a single-storey extension costs anywhere between £1,000 and £4,000 per m2 to build depending on the finish.

 Nestled in a Conservation Area, this Hammersmith home has had a two-storey, full-width extension added to the rear.
 Image: Studio 30 Architects

 If additional floor space is what you’re after, a two-level extension could be the best route to transforming a space-starved home.
 For example, a spacious kitchen-diner downstairs with an extra bedroom or bathroom on the first floor could provide that all-important square footage your family needs.